Louis I of Brzeg: Life

-On 12 June 1397 Louis took part in the Congress of Łubnice, at which were present, among others, King Vladislaus II Jagiełło and Przemyslaus I Noszak, Duke of Cieszyn.
+On 12 June 1397, Louis took part in the Congress of Łubnice, at which were present, among others, King Władysław II Jagiełło and Przemyslaus I Noszak, Duke of Cieszyn.

 The dynastic politics of Louis I had also a good result.
 He managed to orchestrate the marriages of his oldest daughter Margaret to Albert I of Bavaria, son of Emperor Louis IV and his only son Henry VII (then a long-time widower) to Margaret of Masovia, widow of Casimir IV, Duke of Pomerania; also he arranged the marriage of his nephew Rupert I to Hedwig of Żagań, widow of King Casimir III the Great.
 Louis I expected that with these marriages he would have additional arguments to fight for the Polish throne after the death of King Casimir III.
 Very quickly it became clear that the prospects for the throne of Kraków were very distant.
-Finally, in 1396 he made an alliance with the new ruler of Poland, Vladislaus II Jagiełło against Władysław Opolczyk.
+Finally, in 1396 he made an alliance with the new ruler of Poland, Władysław II Jagiełło against Władysław Opolczyk.

 The reputation of the Duke of Brzeg was so great that Louis I had been repeatedly appointed by Charles IV and Wenceslaus IV as a mediator in disputes (as in 1365 between the Bishop Przecław von Pogarell and Duke Conrad I of Oleśnica, in 1367 between the sons of Duke Nicholas II of Troppau for the division of the Duchy or in 1373 between Duke Conrad II of Oleśnica and Przemyslaw I Noszak for the Duchy of Bytom).

 Louis I, during his long government, was known as a founder of a number of laic and religious buildings (such as castles in Lubin and Brzeg with their respective Chapels and the Kolegiata Chapter in Brzeg).
-At this time the Kodeks lubiński was also made, which illustrated the life of his great-great-great-grandmother St. Hedwig of Andechs, whose cult he promoted throughout all his reign.
+At this time the Kodeks lubiński was also made, which illustrated the life of his great-grandmother St. Hedwig of Andechs, whose cult he promoted throughout all his reign.

 Louis I died between 6 and 23 December 1398 and was buried in the collegiate church of St Hedwig in Brzeg.